ethhub-io/ethhub/docs/using-ethereum/ethereum-clients/parity.md

 ## Summary

 Parity is an implementation of the Ethereum protocol written in Rust, a systems programming language.
-It is developed and actively maintained by Parity Technologies.
+It is developed and actively maintained by OpenEthereum DAO.

 ## Requirements